 5. Withholding Rent in North Carolina

 Can tenants withhold rent payments in North Carolina if a landlord doesn't reach their maintenance responsibilities?
 No!
-The North Carolina Consumers Council explains that under North Carolina landlord-tenant law, a tenant has the legal right to withhold rent under two circumstances: if the landlord consents to it in writing or if a judicial officer grants them a court order permitting them to do so.
+The North Carolina Consumers Council explains that under North Carolina landlord-tenant regulations, a tenant has the legal right to withhold rent under two circumstances: if the landlord consents to it in writing or if a judicial officer grants them a court order permitting them to do so.

 6. Security Deposits